-The in 2016 established Beijing-based Asian Infrastructure Investment Bank (AIIB) seems to work at the financial arm of the OBOR, but has a much broader membership.
+The in 2016 established Beijing-based Asian Infrastructure Investment Bank (AIIB) works as the financial arm of the OBOR, but has a much broader membership.

 Several of our speakers at the China Speakers Bureau can help to explore the potential of OBOR, and its dangers:

 Mention the name Rupert Hoogewerf in China and its likely to be met with a blank expression.
 But say the word “Hurun”, and it’s an all together different story.
 For the last ten years, Hurun, or as he’s known in his native England, Rupert Hoogewerf, has been responsible for compiling China’s annual rich list – the Hurun Report.

 Back in 1999, whilst asking young Chinese university graduates about their role models, Shanghai-based accountant Rupert began to notice a pattern.
 Time after time, the graduates would talk about making money, but when it came to naming the Chinese business leaders who inspired them, they would draw a blank.
 Struck by this, and curious to know who was leading the explosive growth of China’s private sector, he teamed up with two Shanghai university students to compile the China Rich List.

 Zhang Ying is professor on Entrepreneurship and Innovation at Rotterdam School of Management, Erasmus University.